435th Air Ground Operations Wing: Mission

-The group is tasked with establishing airfield and aerial port operations and providing force protection at contingency airfields.
+The group is tasked with establishing an airfield and aerial port operations, and providing force protection at contingency airfields.
 The unit was activated as the 86th Contingency Response Group at Hangar 3 at Ramstein Air Base on 26 February 1999, and was the first unit of its kind in the Air Force.
-It incorporates more than 42 different jobs.
-It is a rapid-deployment unit designed to be a "first-in" force to secure an airfield and establish and maintain airfield operations.
+It incorporates more than 42 career fields/specialties, and is a rapid-deployment unit designed to be a "first-in" force to secure an airfield and establish and maintain airfield operations.
 It consists of three subordinate squadrons:

 The CRG's Air Mobility Squadron provides airfield command and control, loads and unloads aircraft and essentially sets up an aerial port where none existed.

-The CRG's Security Forces Squadron provides force protection in the opening stages of a deployment and also provides protection for any follow-on forces.
+The CRG's Security Forces Squadron provides force protection in the opening stages of a deployment and also provides protection for any follow-up forces.
 The Security Forces Squadron is capable of overland airlift, air assault, or airborne insertion into crisis situations.

-The CRG's Construction & Training Squadron provides Mission Essential Equipment Training (MEET) concentrates on specialized or unique mission-essential equipment civil engineers do not use in their day-to-day operations.
+The CRG's Construction & Training Squadron provides Mission Essential Equipment Training (MEET) concentrates on specialized or unique mission-essential equipment that civil engineers do not use in their day-to-day operations.
 Mission Essential Equipment Training (MEET) provides hands-on training to students for proper certifications in their Career Field Education and Training Plan (CFETP) and in the Automated Civil Engineer System – Personnel Readiness (ACES-PR).
 MEET is reportable in the Status of Resources and Training System (SORTS) under Category II (CAT II) training.
 Individuals will be trained to the proficiency level prescribed in the approved MEET curriculum to set up, operate, troubleshoot, maintain and reconstitute equipment IAW Prime BEEF/Contingency Training Panel-approved objectives.

 The CRG's newly formed Detachment 1 provides an OSS type function with a core capability resting in its Air Advisor Flight.
-This flight is predominately responsible for military-to-military engagements with partner nations, helping increase relationships in the EUCOM and AFRICOM AORs.
+This flight is predominately responsible for military-to-military engagements with partner nations, helping increase relationships in the European Command (EUCOM) and African Command (AFRICOM) Areas Of Responsibility (AORs).